Introduction to Final Class in Java

 }

-If we try to inherit the HeavyVehicle class, then we will get the following error, as given in the below screenshot.
+If we try to inherit the HeavyVehicle class, we will get the following error, as given in the screenshot below.

 Now we will move to the next class, where we create an instance of the final class to use its method.
-Output for the given program after skipping the inheritance process is given below.
+Below is the output of the program after skipping the inheritance process.

 Example #2

-In this program, the HeavyVehicle class is declared as a final class, so it can not be extended in the other class, so explicitly passing its reference to the Vehicle class method.
+In this program, the HeavyVehicle class is declared a final class, so it can not be extended in the other class, so it explicitly passes its reference to the Vehicle class method.

 Code: